How Long Does a DWI Stay on Your Record in Texas?

 How Long Must I Wait Until I Can Get My DWI Nondisclosed?

-If you received a straight probation or community supervision, how long you must wait to file for a nondisclosure will depend upon whether you had an ignition interlock device as a condition of your probation.
+If you received a straight probation or community supervision on your DWI case, how long you must wait to file for a nondisclosure will depend upon whether you had an ignition interlock device as a condition of your DWI probation.
 If you volunteered or were required to have an ignition interlock device for at least 6 months of your probation, the waiting period for a DWI nondisclosure is 2 years.

 If you were sentenced to a jail sentence for your DWI case, you must wait a period of 3 years if you complied with a condition of sentence requiring an ignition interlock for at least 6 months.